 Entertaining fiction with a technology message

-‘Essential reading for anyone in the workplace over 40, and a handbook for those cocky bastards who are not.’
+XYZ is a funny, well-observed and wry novel, from Former BBC and Guardian writer, William Knight.
+Like the "good Nick Hornby books", it's essential reading for anyone in the workplace over 40, and a handbook for those cocky bastards who are not.

 Quotes about XYZ